joekgilberto/portfolio/README.md

 # Joe Gilberto

 Hello!
-I am Joe Gilberto, a full-stack software engineer who has completed a software engineering immersive through General Assembly, and this is my portfolio.
+I am Joe Gilberto, a software engineer who has completed a software engineering immersive through General Assembly, and this is my portfolio.
 This portfolio contains some information about me, my contact information, my resume, and some projects I have worked on.

 ![Homepage](src/assets/home.png)